Azure OIDC Implementation

 |Expected "acr" Claim Value in Response||Define the

-When you're done configuring these fields, Save your work.
+When you are done configuring these fields, Save your work.

 Once your configuration is complete, test it by navigating to https://vault.bitwarden.com and selecting the Enterprise Single Sign-On button:

-Enter the configured Organization Identifier and select Log In.
-If your implementation is successfully configured, you'll be redirected to the Microsoft login screen:
+Enter the configured organization identifier and select Log In.
+If your implementation is successfully configured, you will be redirected to the Microsoft login screen:

 After you authenticate with your Azure credentials, enter your Bitwarden master password to decrypt your vault!